FirmwGuy/CEP/docs/L0_KERNEL/topics/APPEND-ONLY-AND-IDEMPOTENCY.md

 - Keep comparisons local: only the head of the relevant chain must be inspected to decide idempotency; deep history traversal is optional and on-demand.
 - Catalog-oriented stores update `store->past` whenever the user-facing sorting key changes so past ordering remains derivable; child nodes do not yet keep individual `past` chains.

+### Immutable subtrees and canonical digests
+- `cep_cell_set_immutable` flips a node into read-only mode while the cell is still veiled (or floating) so the branch appears sealed as soon as it becomes visible.
+The helper resolves links, checks that the node has not been unveiled yet, sets the `immutable` bit, and marks any attached payload/store as non-writable.
+- `cep_branch_seal_immutable(root, {.recursive = true})` walks an entire staged subtree, sealing every normal node before commit.
+Use it inside a veil (for example, a transaction root) to guarantee the branch is immutable on first visibility.
+- Once sealed, mutation helpers (`cep_cell_update`, `cep_cell_add`, `cep_cell_remove_hard`, `cep_cell_delete`, etc.) short-circuit: they return `NULL`/`false` instead of mutating, leaving the append-only history untouched.
+Attempting to rename or reparent an immutable node is also ignored.
+A TODO placeholder remains for surfacing `err.immutable_cell` diagnostics once the new error channel lands.
+- Immutable children do *not* inherit automatic cleanup from their parents; delete the parent before sealing or plan to keep the branch resident.
+Future GC paths may add explicit teardown hooks.
+- `cep_cell_digest(node, CEP_DIGEST_SHA256, out)` produces a canonical SHA-256 fingerprint for a sealed subtree (name, payload, store layout, and child digests in name order).
+Workflows can capture this digest before and after a change to prove the structure stayed untouched.

 ## Q&A
 - What problem does append-only solve?
   - It guarantees that every historical state stays available while still making the latest view fast to read, which is essential for auditing and recovery.